apache/nuttx/configs/flipnclick-pic32mz/README.txt

   2018-01-08:  Created the basic board configuration for the Mikroe
     Flip&Click PIC32MZ board.
 No testing has yet been performed.
 At this point, I have not even figured out how I am going to load and debug new firmware.
-I need understand how the memory map is set up when used with the mikroBootloader.
+  2018-02-08:  I received a mikroProg PIC32 debugger (Thanks go to John Legg
+    of the Debug Shop!).
+At this point I have loaded code and can see the NSH prompt coming from the Flip&Click connect via an RS-232 Click board in mikroBUS slot A.  But there is no response to serial input to the board.
+Sounds like a pin configuration issue.

 On Board Debug Support
 ======================